merenlab/merenlab.org/_posts/miscellaneous/2024-09-22-evoluton-of-a-cover-art.md

 ---
 layout: post
 authors: [meren]
-title: "Evolution of a cover art"
+title: "Evolution of a cover"
-excerpt: "How did we turn a vague idea into a cover image for Cell"
+excerpt: "From a vague idea to a piece of art"
 modified: 2024-09-22
 tags: [publication]
 categories: [miscellaneous]